yuankunzhang/devops-challenge/github-stats/README.md

 A simple Golang program that fetches properties for a given list of public Github repositories.

 It reads the repository list from stdin.
 The list should be separated by new-lines.
 And each line should have this format: `$orgname/$repo`.
 Empty lines will be ignored and duplicates will be removed.
+Leading and trailing spaces in a line will be removed.

 For example, this is a valid input: